Advanced Mobile Location: History

 AML was developed in the United Kingdom in 2014 by British Telecom, EE Limited, and HTC as a solution to problematic caller location in emergencies.
 When a person in distress calls the emergency services with a smartphone where AML is enabled, the telephone automatically activates its location service to establish its position and sends this information to the emergency services via an SMS.
 The services use either a global navigation satellite system or WiFi depending on which one is better at the given moment.
 It was estimated that this technique is up to 4000 times more accurate than the previously used system.

 Mobile phone support

+Supported operating systems

 Google announced in July 2016 that all Android phones running version 2.3.7, Gingerbread (released in December 2010) or later include AML.
-Google calls their implementation Emergency Location Service (ELS); this needs to be enabled in phone settings.
+Google calls their implementation Emergency Location Service (ELS) or Android Emergency Location Service (AELS); this needs to be enabled in phone settings.

-Apple devices running iOS 11.3 (released in March 2018) or later also support AML.
+Apple devices, since March 2018, running iOS 11.3 or later also support AML.

+Regional requirements

 From March 2022 all smartphones sold in the EU Single Market must be equipped with AML, following a delegated regulation supplementing the Radio Equipment Directive.